cs3157-borowski/recitations/recitation_6/file-io.md

 ### Formatting

 printf and scanf both use format strings to specify what how to format their output.
 They also both accept variable arguments.
-All arguments to scanf  **must**  be pointers whereas arguments to printf should be values (in the case of numbers) or  `char *`  in the case of strings.
+All arguments to scanf  **must**  be pointers.
 Pages 153-154 in the K&R explain how to format your format strings for  `printf()`  and 157-158 explain formatting for  `scanf()`.
 Make sure you can identify the following two format strings:

 	printf("%-15.10s", "hello, world");
 	sscanf("25 Dec 1988", "%d %s %d", &day, month, &year);